 All about VAT and international business

 In sales and purchases you have to deal with VAT.
 The same goes for import and export.
 VAT (Value Added Tax, btw) is the tax you have to pay on your turnover.
 Different VAT rules may apply, depending on whether you do business with parties within or outside the EU.
-Other factors that determine the VAT rules are what you provide: goods or services, and whether your customer is an entrepreneur or a private person.
+Other factors that affect VAT rules are what you provide: goods or services, and whether your customer is an entrepreneur or a private person.

 In this article, you can read how to apply the VAT rules if you do business internationally.
 VAT terminology often encountered when doing business abroad is also explained, including the one-stop-shop system OSS, ICP, and VIES.